The Apprentice (British TV series): Candidate selection

-The show's initial stage, which is not filmed, focuses on open auditions and interviews held across the United Kingdom; this stage searches for the candidates for a series before filming of it begins, which often attracts thousands of applicants.
+The programme's initial stage, which is not filmed, focusses on open auditions and interviews held across the United Kingdom; this stage searches for the candidates for a series before filming of it begins, which often attracts thousands of applicants.

 A second round will usually be held in London for a small percentage of applicants, who divide into groups and are asked to do various exercises to test their business skills and to gauge how they work as a team.
 Following this, between 20 and 30 applicants are chosen and given an assessment by a psychologist, receiving further checks by the production team and providing them with references, before the final line-up is selected from this group and filming can begin.
-The number of candidates who appear in a series has varied over the show's history, though the general arrangement is that each series always consists of a balanced number of men and women when it begins.
+The number of candidates who appear in a series has varied over the programme's history, though the general arrangement is that each series always consists of a balanced number of men and women when it begins.